-HUD has waived the requirements for jurisdictions to follow its original Citizen Participation Plans in response to the immediate needs of the community.
+HUD has waived the requirements for jurisdictions to follow its original Citizen Participation Plans in response to the community's immediate needs.
 Correspondingly, the City has updated its Citizen Participation Plan to define "reasonable notice and opportunity" as it pertains to HUD's waiver of no less than 5 days for public comment for any substantial amendment related to COVID-19.
 Such amendments are time-limited to June 30, 2021.
 The updated Citizen Participation Plan and amended HUD 2019-2020 Action Plan were published for public comment from April 28, 2020, through May 3, 2020.
+The fourth amended plan was published for public comment on March 31, 2021.